SubhamoySengupta/iron-worker-uploads/README.md

 # iron-worker-uploads
-code to upload files to aws s3 using ironworker
+code to upload photos to aws s3 using ironworker